flexcompute/tidy3d/tidy3d/plugins/autograd/README.md

 ```

 Instead of using `jax`, we now use the [autograd](https://github.com/HIPS/autograd) package for our "core" automatic differentiation.
 Many `tidy3d` components now accept and are now compatible with `autograd` arrays.
 Because `autograd` is far lighter and has very few requirements, it was made a core dependency of `tidy3d`.

+While we use `autograd` internally, in the future, we will include wrappers so you can use automatic differentiation frameworks of your choice (e.g. `jax`, `pytorch`) without much of a change to the syntax.

 The usability of `autograd` is extremely similar to `jax` but with a couple modifications, which we'll outline below.

 ### Migrating from jax to autograd